-There is a very real methane emergency underway right now.
+There is no question that there is a methane emergency underway.
 Global methane levels are soaring.
-Further, methane is a powerful greenhouse gas which represents a serious threat not at all to be underestimated.
+Further, methane is a powerful greenhouse gas which represents a serious threat not to be underestimated.
 Methane and carbon dioxide levels are rising at their fastest rates since the time of the dinosaurs.
 Methane is a potent greenhouse gas.
 It is known to have a greater greenhouse gas (GHG) warming factor than CO2, a potential of 34 times that of CO2 over 100 years according to the latest IPCC AR5 Assessment Report.
-For more on the basics of methane, begin with the Methane 101 Knowledgebase.
+If you are new to this topic and for more on the basics of methane, begin with the SW Methane 101 Knowledgebase as it is the first of the SW three-part series on methane covered here.
+This is a complex issue with many sides, some that present valid concerns and some that do not.

-However, methane in permafrost and other shallow terrestrial areas, which represents less than 1% of the global methane budget, is a completely different topic than subsea methane stored in marine sediments deep in the ocean floor at depths greater than 200 meters and comprising the other 99% of the methane budget.
-These topics, introduced in the Methane Emergency Knowledgebase, are often conflated in the public discourse.
-In this debunk we will look at methane myths and distinguish between fact and fiction.
+In this debunk, we will look at methane myths and begin to untangle fact from fiction in this highly debated area of study.
+In short, methane in permafrost and other shallow terrestrial areas, which represents less than 1% of the global methane budget (see Methane in 5 Pie Charts), does not present us with the same challenges as the subsea methane stored in marine sediments deep in the ocean floor at depths greater than 500 meters and comprising the other 99% of the methane budget.
+However, these scientifically very different categories of methane deposits (introduced in the SW Methane Emergency Knowledgebase), are often conflated in the public discourse.

-Most are probably aware that controversial ideas emerging about Arctic methane have resulted in a fractious debate.
+Most are probably aware that controversial ideas emerging about Arctic methane have resulted in a fractious debate ongoing for decades.
 Known popularly as the clathrate gun hypothesis (CGT), the time bomb (video), or the methane monster, these notions propose a massive abrupt methane pulse that would result in a nearly immediate extinction of many, if not all species, much like what happened to the dinosaurs.
+A recent article at The Guardian, titled the Sleeping Giant, has revivified this issue by implying that a methane monster is near yet again in 2020.
+However, scientists who reviewed the article explained that it presents some sensational claims and lacks important context.

 Here is where the plot thickens.
 According to Robert Scribbler: